Research Strategy 2020-23

 The IFBRF’s purpose is to support a strong and thriving UK family business sector through undertaking research and analysis to understand family-owned businesses, their impact on the economy and society, and the challenges they face.
 The IFBRF is the only UK charity dedicated to promoting a greater knowledge and understanding of family firms.

-In our research we specifically focus on four areas:
+In our research we specifically focus on five areas:

 - Defining and characterising family businesses